Updated: Feb 13

 Combine all ingredients in a mixer bowl with the dough hook attachment.
 Mix just until large and moist lumps of dough have formed (do not overmix, it will result in a very tough chewy cookie), then stop the mixer and bring it all together with your hands.

-Remove the dough from the bowl, cover with plastic wrap, and place in the refrigerator for a minimum of 1 hour or overnight.
+Remove the dough from the bowl, cover it with plastic wrap, and place it in the refrigerator for a minimum of 1 hour or overnight.

 Prepare the filling: mix all ingredients in a glass bowl, and add a bit of water to break the date paste apart, you can also heat it in the microwave for 30 seconds pulses if the paste is too tough.
 Repeat until the mixture is soft and spreadable, but not too runny.

 When ready to bake, preheat the oven to 350F and line 2 baking pans with baking paper.

 Divide the dough into 4 pieces, roll each piece into a 12″x8″ rectangle, and spread a thin layer of the filling, leaving a 1" surface with no filling at the far end.

 Roll the dough starting from the end closer to you.
 Once you have rolled the dough, place it in the baking pan seam side down.
 Use a sharp knife to make deep 1″ wide cuts along with the entire roll.
 No need to separate the cookies, leave them as is on the sheet.
 Repeat the same with the rest of the dough parts.

 Bake just until the bottom of the cookies is lightly golden brown (check after about 15 mins, then rotate the pans and bake for extra 10 mins or so ), the top of the cookies should be pale, and not browned at all.